 If you are not a veteran, please consider applying for our Research Experiences for Undergraduates program.

 The Center for Sustainable Nanotechnology, through support from the National Science Foundation, hosts a Research Experience for Veterans (REV) program focused on Sustainable Nanotechnology.
 The CSN and NSF recognize that Veterans are underrepresented in America’s science and technology sectors.
 We are eager for student Veterans to participate in research for class credit during the school year.
 Additionally, selected participants will have the opportunity to be paid for 10 weeks of summer research in collaboration with one or more principal investigators of the Center for Sustainable Nanotechnology.
 Each student will be located at one of the participating institutions but will interact with faculty and students at all institutions via in-person and cyber-enabled interactions.
-(CSN institutions are the University of Wisconsin-Madison, Augsburg College, Georgia Tech, Johns Hopkins University, Northwestern University, Pacific Northwest National Laboratory, Tuskegee University, University of Illinois, University of Iowa, University of Maryland-Baltimore County, University of Minnesota, and University of Wisconsin-Milwaukee.)
+(CSN institutions are the University of Wisconsin-Madison, Augsburg University, Boston University, Johns Hopkins University, Pacific Northwest National Laboratory, University of Illinois at Urbana-Champaign, University of Iowa, University of Maryland-Baltimore County, University of Minnesota, and University of Wisconsin-Milwaukee.)

 Research projects include: